Susan Taylor Channel swim funeral held

-"Her family have visited Rainbows Hospice since her death and were so pleased to see the amazing support that the hospice gives to the children young people and their families."'Full of joy'
+"Her family have visited Rainbows Hospice since her death and were so pleased to see the amazing support that the hospice gives to the children young people and their families."

 Speaking before the service, friend and swimming coach Dr Julie Bradshaw paid tribute to Ms Taylor, who gave up her job as an accountant to dedicate her time to the challenge.

 "Susan was a lovely person, full of life, full of joy and, like myself, loved swimming," she said.

 "She went for the Channel, a dream of hers, and that's where she was when unfortunately she died.

 "She would be absolutely delighted with the amount of money she has raised and people's lives she's touched."